googleapis/google-auth-library-swift/Sources/OAuth2/FirebaseFunctionTokenProvider/README.md

 A sample Firebase Function implementation is in `index.js`.
 This sample uses the Google Cloud Metadata Service to return an auth token associated with the service account of the Firebase Function.
+It triggers push notification with payload (contains token and it's expiry time) along with Device ID via FCM(Firebase Cloud Messaging) which will be received by client.